menu

 Granada Heights is a suburban neighborhood (based on population density) located in Fort Collins, Colorado.

-Granada Heights real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) single-family homes and small apartment buildings.
+Granada Heights real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and townhomes.
 Most of the residential real estate is owner occupied.
 Many of the residences in the Granada Heights neighborhood are established but not old, having been built between 1970 and 1999.
-A number of residences were also built between 2000 and the present.
+A number of residences were also built between 1940 and 1969.

 Notable & Unique Neighborhood Characteristics